 But what is seasoning exactly?
 Well, seasoning is a layer of oil that has reacted with the iron surface of the pan when heated.
 Bonds are formed through a process called polymerization, and the result is a practical, non-stick layer that also helps to prevent the pan from rusting.
 Seasoning is perhaps the most important aspect of cast iron care, and a well-seasoned pan can last a lifetime.

-Seasoning occurs naturally when you cook food with oil, but it's also recommended to build up a layer of seasoning over time by purposefully applying oil, and baking your pan in the oven.
+Seasoning occurs naturally when you cook food with cooking oil, but it's also recommended to build up a layer of seasoning over time by purposefully applying oil, and baking your pan in the oven.

 Soap is designed to remove oils and unwanted grease, so presumably, cleaning your seasoned cast iron pan with soap will remove that layer of seasoning.
 That's the idea of soap, right?

 In a long-gone age, soap could be particularly damaging to cast iron (which is why your Grandma might tell you not to use soap and why the myth persists!).
 The soaps of old were in part composed of vinegar or worse, lye, which really didn't go well with cast iron.
 Today, things are very different, and you're totally safe using modern, eco-friendly soap on your cast iron pans.
+Washing cast iron with soap is no longer taboo.

 The key point we are overlooking, though, is the fact that the oil in a well-seasoned pan has polymerized, and the oil has bonded with the iron.
 For all intents and purposes, it's no longer oil as we know it, and soap won't actually remove this hardened, protective layer on the bottom of your pan.